What is Planning Poker?

 Team assembly and roles: The estimation meeting brings together the development team (and sometimes testers, designers, etc.), usually facilitated by a Scrum Master or team lead acting as a moderator.
 The Product Owner or requester of the work is present to clarify requirements but may not vote.
 (Learn more about Planning Poker and Scrum Roles.)
 Each estimator (team member) is given an identical deck of Planning Poker cards (or joins an online Planning Poker tool).

 Use of a special card deck: Each Planning Poker card deck contains a predefined set of values.
 A common set is the modified Fibonacci sequence: 0, 1, 2, 3, 5, 8, 13, 20, 40, 100, etc., often including special cards like "?" (unsure), ∞ (too large to estimate), or a coffee cup (break needed).
 (Explore different card sets.)
 These values represent story points or relative effort – they increase non-linearly to reflect greater uncertainty for larger tasks.
+The use of sequences like Fibonacci helps facilitate quicker consensus by simplifying the choices; deciding between 5, 8, or 13 is often easier than debating finer points between, say, 6 and 7.
 For example, a jump from 5 to 8 or 8 to 13 points illustrates that larger tasks carry more uncertainty, rather than implying exact multiples of effort.
 By limiting the card values to a coarse scale, the team avoids false precision and focuses on relative sizing.
+(Another related technique, sometimes called Magic Estimation, also leverages this logarithmic nature of human perception to compare tasks relatively, often using Fibonacci as a reference.)

 Example of a printable Planning Poker card deck with Fibonacci values and special cards.
 Using a fixed set of values (like 0, ½, 1, 2, 3, 5, 8, 13, 20, 40, 100, ? and coffee cup) helps highlight uncertainty and prevent overly precise estimates.
 You can also create your own online session.